Skill-Nav: Enhanced Navigation with Versatile Quadrupedal Locomotion via Waypoint Interface: Experiments

 \subsection{Navigation System}

-Fig. \ref{fig:llmnav} showcases sequential snapshots of our system navigating in a simulation using GPT-4, and in a real-world scenario using the \emph{A*} algorithm.
+Fig. \ref{fig:llmnav} showcases sequential snapshots of our system navigating in a simulation using GPT-4\cite{achiam2023gpt}, and in a real-world scenario using the \emph{A*} algorithm.
 In the simulation, the navigation terrain consists of multiple terrain units, each 2m $\times$ 2m, featuring varied heights and obstacles.
 The robot is initialized in one terrain unit, with another designated as the navigation target.
 The LLM (specifically, GPT-4) receives prompts as described in \ref{nav_method} and outputs waypoints in the form of terrain unit indices.
 These waypoints, positioned at the centers of the corresponding terrain units, guide our low-level controller to reach the target while handle obstacles not accounted for by the LLM.
 However, this waypoint configuration often overlooks intricate terrain details, potentially leading to impractical waypoint placements, such as within high obstacles.
 Our low-level controller can struggle to recover from some of these bad cases such as a waypoint in the middle of the gap or at the edge of a box, even though it has not been trained for such anomalies.
+Specifically, if the waypoint to be tracked by the robot is located in a gap region, the robot may experience partial leg suspension due to the anomalous waypoint.
+To maintain balance, the robot will either straddle the center of the gap or position itself close to the gap edge, rather than falling directly into the gap and causing termination.

 In our real-world experiments, we employ a high-frequency motion capture system for localization.
 As shown in Fig. \ref{fig:llmnav}, the navigation environment is rendered into an occupancy map that marks only wall positions.
 Applying the \emph{A*} algorithm on this map, we generate paths as a series of continuous coordinate points.
 These points are uniformly segmented into waypoints at intervals ranging from 0.5 to 3 meters, which are subsequently provided as inputs to the low-level controller.
 The robot successfully navigates to the target waypoint, adeptly handling obstacles.
 Even when the robot encounters low obstacles that the depth camera fails to detect, it is capable of regaining balance and continuing to the target.
 Furthermore, despite external forces that may divert the robot from its intended path, it manages to complete its task.
 If the waypoint's direction significantly deviates from the robot's current orientation, the robot adjusts by turning quickly to align with the waypoint.